Last Modified: July 1, 2023

 “Processor” means a natural or legal person, public authority, agency or other body which Processes Personal Data on behalf of the Controller.

-“Standard Contractual Clauses” means the standard contractual clauses for Processors approved pursuant to the European Commission’s decision (C(2010)593) of 5 February 2010, in the form set out at Annex 3; as may be amended, superseded or replaced.
+“Standard Contractual Clauses” means the standard contractual clauses annexed to the European Commission’s Decision (EU) 2021/914 of 4 June 2021 currently found at https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc/standard-contractual-clauses-international-transfers_en; as may be amended, superseded or replaced.

 In particular but without prejudice to the generality of the foregoing, you acknowledge and agree that you will be solely responsible for: